daquioag/team-SAL/docs/customization.md

 >![addAccount](../assets/images/VSC-images/VSC_9.png)

-You should a "Add Files For Initial Commit" window where you can see all your project files.
+You should see a "Add Files For Initial Commit" window where you can see all your project files.

 6. Check the projects files you want to add to your GitHub and type a meaningful commit message under the "Commit Message" text box.

+  Press the "Add" button.

 >![addAccount](../assets/images/VSC-images/VSC_10.png)

-7. You should be brought back to the main window.
-Now Press the commit tab on the left-hand side of the screen.
+  You should be brought back to the main window.

+7. Press the commit tab on the left-hand side edge of the screen.

 >![commitMenu](../assets/images/VSC-images/VSC_11.png)

+You should see a "Commit to Master" window.

+8. Follow the folowing steps to commit and push the desired files to GitHub.

-#### 8. Check the file you want to push to your GitHub repository.
-Type a meaningful commit message.
+   1) Check the file you want to push to your GitHub repository.
+   2) Type a meaningful commit message.
+   3) Press the "Commit and Push..." button.

 >![CommitPush](../assets/images/VSC-images/VSC_12.png)

+## How to Check if the project files are uploaded to gitHub.

-#### 9. Open your Github repository on a web browser. and click on the file location of the project, which is located on the left-hand side of the commit message list.
+1. Open your Github repository on a web browser. and click on the file location of the project, which is located on the left-hand side of the commit message list.

 >![goToGitHub](../assets/images/VSC-images/VSC_13.png)